CSCRC-SCREED/CSCRC-SCREED.github.io/README.md

 ```
 > This is for example, one could use similar or less content for metadata as required.

-* Now the uploaded process is complete, and you can view your dataset repositories as shown in the below example.
+* Now the uploaded process is complete, and others can view your dataset repository.
+* You and others can view your dataset repositories as shown in the below example.
   ![Example Repo](/assets/imgs/example.png)

 ### Method 2: